-The maximum thickness of soft soil in the project area is only 1.5m.
-Therefore, the range of depth required to fill the reclamation area up to elevation +4.00m above Mean Low Low Water (MLLW) is 9 to 12 meters.
+The maximum thickness of soft soil in the project area is 7.5m.
+Therefore, the range of depth required to fill the reclamation area up to elevation +4.00m above Mean Low Low Water (MLLW) is 8-12 meters.
 Since there are no available data on elevations of the tide and seabed in the area of the project site, it is assumed that the measured water level during drilling is the mean sea level (MSL).